caseycrogers/implicit_navigator/README.md

 # implicit_navigator

-Intuitive and highly flexible navigation with an easy to use API.
+An intuitive and highly flexible navigation system with an easy to use API.

-The navigator page stack is updated implicitly in response to data model changes and the system back button, just build your widget tree and Implicit Navigator will handle the rest!
+The page stack is updated implicitly in response to data model changes and the system back button, just build your widget tree and Implicit Navigator will handle the rest!

 ## Core Features

-Implicit Navigator has three core features that set it apart from the official Flutter solution(s):
+The following features set Implicit Navigator apart from the official Flutter solution(s):

-1. The navigator stack is constructed and appended to implicitly as the app's data models and widget tree change.
+1. The navigator stack is constructed and appended to implicitly as your app's data models and widget tree change.
 2. "App-style" and "browser-style" navigation are both supported out of the box:
    * **App-Style** - back button goes "up" in a developer-defined navigation hierarchy, potentially undoing multiple state changes